 Test Foam for Fire Retardants

 Duke University’s Superfund Research Center is assisting consumers by offering foam testing services.
 You simply send in a small sample of the foam from your sofas, couches, or chairs.

 Stop the Outgassing of Formaldehyde

-It is especially practical to use on tables and the frames of sofas, couches and chairs that are not composed of solid wood.
+It is especially practical to use on tables and the frames of sofas, couches, and chairs that are not composed of solid wood.

-How to Source Truly Nontoxic Furniture
+How to Source Nontoxic Furnishings

 If at this point you feel discouraged or your head is spinning, take a deep breath.
 You can do what my husband and I have done for 25 years to keep things simple, safe, and affordable.